getgauge/docs.gauge.org/getting_started/create-test-project.rst

 .. cssclass:: intellij dynamic-content

-:intellij:`Creating a Testing Project in Intellij Idea`
+:intellij:`Creating a Testing Project in IntelliJ IDEA`
 -------------------------------------------------------

-Gauge projects can be created and executed in Intellij Idea using the Gauge plugin for Intellij Idea.
+Gauge projects can be created and executed in IntelliJ IDEA using the Gauge plugin for IntelliJ IDEA.

-In this guide, you'll be able to learn how to add a sample Java testing project in Intellij Idea
+In this guide, you'll be able to learn how to add a sample Java testing project in IntelliJ IDEA

 Step 1
 ~~~~~~